 One City, Many Children: Reggio Emilia, a History of the Present

-The narrative is developed through a number of broad themes: city and families participation, the active role of women and women’s movements, the politics of education in the city’s municipal administration, the ties between pedagogy and politics, the originality of pedagogical thinking of Loris Malaguzzi and of the Reggio Emilia education project, and the strongly international identity of what is a local experience.
+Recounting the story of the birth and development of Reggio Emilia’s infant-toddler centers and preschools, a narrative is developed through a number of broad themes: participation, the active role of women and women’s movements, the politics of education in the city’s municipal administration, the ties between pedagogy and politics, the originality of pedagogical thinking of Loris Malaguzzi and of the Reggio Emilia education project, and the strongly international identity of what is a local experience.

 Dimensions: 10 x 9 x 1 in